mullumhs/project-15-dnd-character-creator/README.md

 This project implements a Dungeons & Dragons (D&D) character creation and management system using Object-Oriented Programming (OOP) principles in Python.

 ## Requirements
-1. Create a base Character class with attributes like name, race, class, level, hit points, armor class, and ability scores.
+1. Create a base Character class with attributes like name, race, class, level, hit points, armour class, and ability scores.
 2. Implement a Dice class for rolling dice.
 3. Create methods for rolling random stats, leveling up characters, and displaying character information.
 4. Develop a user interface for character creation, viewing, and management.